-Given the nature and personality of most caregivers who are go-getters and deeply committed people, they are usually shocked to realize how difficult the caregiving job can be.
+By nature, most caregivers are go-getters and deeply committed people.
+As such, they are usually shocked to realize how difficult the caregiving job can be.
 They don’t think twice about signing up for the job because it’s the right thing to do.
-They then assume they can handle anything.
-The enormity of the task is hard to fathom.
+They often assume they can handle anything, even when the enormity of the task is hard to fathom.

 Caregiving is such a physical and emotional roller coaster that even caregivers with the best intentions aren’t prepared.
 Not because they aren’t capable, but because it’s usually a job for more than one.
 Caregiving takes a village.
 Getting help along the way is the most important survival tool.

 How Worried You Get

 Once I got into the groove of caring for my parents, I was amazed to find that I carried with me a sense of worry all the time.
 I was always waiting for the other shoe to drop.